dilarabas/dilarabas/README.md

 ## 🚀About Me

-I have a strong interest and motivation for developing user experience-focused, scalable, and sustainable applications in the field of web technologies.
-I take an active role in both frontend and backend processes, delivering modern solutions tailored to project needs.
-I prioritize code quality, performance, and sustainability while continuously improving myself by staying up to date with emerging technologies.
+I develop user-focused, scalable, and sustainable applications using web technologies.
+Actively involved in both frontend and backend processes, I prioritize code quality, performance, and sustainability while keeping up with emerging technologies.

 ---